 Fiber Size Matters

 Evaluation of our Bio-Spun™ materials in benchtop or in preclinical studies shows tissue integration.
 Upon implantation, capillary formation also occurs.

 Biologic Scaffold (Gold Standard) Versus Bio-Spun™ Synthetic Scaffold

 Biologic proteins such as collagen are typically used to grow tissues from the body such as skin as shown here.
 The goal of this type of process is to form a simulated skin layer to use to evaluate disease or as a screening tool for drugs.
 For this study, human skin cells seeded on standard (collagen) or Bio-Spun™ scaffolds.
 Keratinocytes (pink) and fibroblasts (purple) seeded onto both scaffolds grew similarly on both scaffolds, demonstrating that a synthetic material can be used as a substitute for biologic materials

-Theracyte Cell Chamber (Gold Standard) Versus Bio-Spun™ Cell Chamber
+Theracyte Cell Chamber (Current Standard) Versus Bio-Spun™ Cell Chamber

 Cell chambers are being developed to be able to bring a target cell into the body.
 This cell can either be genetically-modified to deliver a drug or as is to provide a biologic agent (i.e. islet cell that provides insulin).
 Current gold standard Theracyte has limited efficacy due to body's limited healing of the device.
 In preclinical studies, healing and drug delivery from the Bio-Spun™ cell chamber was vastly superior to the Theracyte device.
 Cell healing of the Bio-Spun™ device, as indicated by purple dots, at 30 days was grossly greater than the Theracyte device, with both devices effectively protecting the loaded cells.